 The IMP is founded as a joint venture of Boehringer Ingelheim and Genentech under the name of "Institut für Oncogenforschung, Planungs- und Errichtungsgesellschaft m.b.H.".

-The molecular biologist Max Birnstiel, professor at the University of Zurich, is appointed Scientific Director of the IMP.
+The molecular biologist Max Birnstiel, professor at the University of Zurich, is appointed scientific director of the IMP.
 Herwart Ankershofen acts as the the first administrative director.

 Recruiting of the first Group Leaders and Senior Scientists and small-scale research activities at the Bender-labs in Vienna's 12th district.

 "Research Institute of Molecular Pathology" is officially endorsed as the name of the new research institute.

 Refurbishments begin to convert the former radio factory "Hornyphon" into a research facility.

 Relocation to the newly renovated building in Dr.-Bohr-Gasse 7, in the 3rd district of Vienna (Landstraße).